 What are special preparation claims?

 Special preparation claims are for work which falls outside the graduated fee schemes.
-In the case of litigators this would mean pages of prosecution evidence (PPE) served in excess of the 10,000 page graduated fee cap and electronic evidence.
+In the case of litigators this would mean pages of prosecution evidence (PPE) served in excess of the 10,000 000 (Representation Order Pre-1st December 2017) or 6,000 (Representation Order on or after 1st December 2017) page graduated fee cap and electronic evidence.

 For advocates this would also mean PPE served in excess of the 10,000 page cap and electronic evidence.
 It would also mean where additional work has arisen from very unusual or novel legal/factual issues.